 Fungal nail infections are common.
-They're not serious but they can take a long time to treat.
+They're not serious but they can take a long time to clear up.

 Fungal nail infections usually affect your toenails.
 You can get them on your fingernails too.

-- you have diabetes and a foot injury
+- you have diabetes and have symptoms of a fungal nail infection

-A pharmacist can help with fungal nail infections
+How a pharmacist can help with a fungal nail infection

-Talk to a pharmacist if the look of your nail bothers you or it's painful.
+Talk to a pharmacist if your nail is bothering you or it's painful.

 They may suggest:

-- antifungal nail cream – it can take up to 12 months to cure the infection and does not always work
+- antifungal nail cream - it can take up to 12 months to clear the infection and does not always work

-- nail-softening cream – used for 2 weeks to soften the nail so you can scrape off the infection
+- nail-softening cream - use for 2 weeks to soften the nail so you can scrape off the infection

 When you see healthy nail growing back at the base, the infection has cleared up.